chrisrusselldigital/bank_tech_test/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```

+## User stories
+1. I want to deposit to my account, including the amount and date
+2. I want to withdraw from my account, including the amount and date
+3. I want to see an ongoing balance, which is the total value of deposits, minus the total value of withdrawals
+4. I want to see my account statement, which is a list of transactions including date, deposit/withdrawal and balance

 ## First rough design

 Based on the requirements given in the [original Github repo](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md) a rough design, to highlight my earliest thinking.